-- Liaise with organisations and industries for purpose of acquiring equipment etc. - Liaise with other schools to share resources. - Be a member of a professional association relevant to the duties of the position v) Budget vi) Supervision
+- 1. Liaise with organisations and industries for purpose of acquiring equipment etc. - 2.
+Liaise with other schools to share resources. - 3.
+Be a member of a professional association relevant to the duties of the position.

+v) Budget

-• Maintain the science budget in conjunction with the Lab Manager or Science coordinator and operate a petty cash system.
+1. Maintain the science budget in conjunction with the Lab Manager or Science coordinator and operate a petty cash system.